MarioAvolio/AI-Project/README.md

 # Retriever-Reader Architecture for Review-Based Question-Answering

 ## Overview
 This project focuses on building a Review-Based Question-Answering (QA) system using a Retriever-Reader architecture.
-We explore key aspects, strategies, and techniques to enhance QA performance.
+I explore key aspects, strategies, and techniques to enhance QA performance.

 ## Key Aspects Explored
-- **SubjQA Dataset**: We work with the SubjQA dataset, designed for understanding subjectivity in customer reviews across various domains.
+- **SubjQA Dataset**: I work with the SubjQA dataset, designed for understanding subjectivity in customer reviews across various domains.
-- **QA System Building Blocks**: We discuss the two-stage process of QA, involving document retrieval and answer extraction.
+- **QA System Building Blocks**: I discuss the two-stage process of QA, involving document retrieval and answer extraction.
-- **Span Classification**: We delve into the use of pre-trained language models and tokenization for extracting answers from text.
+- **Span Classification**: I delve into the use of pre-trained language models and tokenization for extracting answers from text.

 ## Construction of QA Pipeline
 Learn how to build an effective QA system:

 ### Efficient Document Retrieval
-We employ Elasticsearch for efficient data storage and discuss the sparse retrieval technique using BM25.
+I employ Elasticsearch for efficient data storage and discuss the sparse retrieval technique using BM25.

 ### Enhanced Answer Extraction
-We utilize the DistilRoBERTa-base model for answer extraction and tackle long contexts with the sliding window technique.
+I utilize the DistilRoBERTa-base model for answer extraction and tackle long contexts with the sliding window technique.

 ## Assessment and Enhancement of QA Pipeline
-In this section, we assess and improve the QA pipeline:
+In this section, I assess and improve the QA pipeline:

 ### Retriever Evaluation
-We compare Dense Passage Retrieval (DPR) with BM25 using recall measures for retriever performance.
+I compare Dense Passage Retrieval (DPR) with BM25 using recall measures for retriever performance.

 ### Reader Enhancement
-We evaluate the reader's performance, explore domain adaptation, and discuss the impact on overall QA performance.
+I evaluate the reader's performance, explore domain adaptation, and discuss the impact on overall QA performance.

 ### Overall QA Pipeline Evaluation
 A comprehensive assessment of the entire QA pipeline and a comparison with baseline models.